m-housh/swift-manual-s-api/README.md

 http://localhost:8080/
 ```

-Or whichever server port you specified when running the container.

 Then you can browse the documents and api routes.

+If you specified a different port when starting the container, then use whichever server
+port you specified.

 ## Dependencies